How to Properly Dissolve a For-Profit Corporation (in New Mexico)

 Specifically, make sure to fill up Boxes 2 (Update) and 12a, and all other relevant fields.

 - Tax Clearance Request form, which is a request for the Certificate of Compliance, which will be sent to you by the NM Dept. of Labor.

-- Letter of Clearance (available from the Dissolutions article at the NM PRC)
+- Letter of Clearance (Available within the Articles of Dissolution at the NM SOS).

 Step 3: Submit Articles of Dissolution, once you receive all the supporting documentation

-Now, you must wait until you receive documents back from the NM PRC, NM Taxation and Revenue Department, and the NM Department of Labor.
-Once you receive all the required documents back, you must then send it all to the NM PRC.
+Now, you must wait until you receive documents back from the NM SOS, NM Taxation and Revenue Department, and the NM Department of Labor.
+Once you receive all the required documents back, you must then send it all to the NM SOS.

-- Make copies of everything, and send the following to the NM PRC:
+- Make copies of everything, and send the following to the NM SOS:

-- Articles of Dissolution, with a duplicate copy (available from the Dissolutions article at the NM PRC);
+- Articles of Dissolution, with a duplicate copy (available from the Articles of Dissolution at the NM SOS);

 - Certificate of No Tax Due (received from Taxation and Revenue Dept);